stefanofa/awesome/TOPICS.md

 *   [ivbeg/awesome-status-pages](https://github.com/ivbeg/awesome-status-pages) - Awesome list of status page open source software, services and public status pages of major internet companies

-## animation

-*   [theatre-js/theatre](https://github.com/theatre-js/theatre) - Motion design editor for the web

-*   [formkit/auto-animate](https://github.com/formkit/auto-animate) - A zero-config, drop-in animation utility that adds smooth transitions to your web app.
-You can use it with React, Vue, or any other JavaScript application.

 ## generative-art

 *   [theatre-js/theatre](https://github.com/theatre-js/theatre) - Motion design editor for the web